pingcap/blog/best-practices-for-developing-applications-with-tidb.md

 ### 7.1 `create table as select` is not supported

-The current version of TiDB does not support the `create table as select …` statement.
-To achieve the same result, you must modify two statements in combination: `create table like …`and `insert into select …`. `create table like…` supports replicating the schema of the corresponding table.
+The current version of TiDB does not support the `create table as select ...` statement.
+To achieve the same result, you must modify two statements in combination: `create table like ...`and `insert into select ...`. `create table like...` supports replicating the schema of the corresponding table.

 ### 7.2 Use full `GROUP BY`to guarantee stable result sets